A Guide to the Change Management IT Process

 The Implementation Team: The Skilled Builders

-Finally, we have the Implementation Team.
-These are the hands-on technical experts—the developers, system administrators, and engineers—who actually build, test, and deploy the change.
-Once the CAB gives the green light, this team turns the approved plan into reality.
+The Implementation Team consists of the technical staff who perform the actual labor.
+These developers, system administrators, and engineers build, test, and deploy the solution.
+Once the CAB provides authorization, this team transforms the plan into a functional reality.

 Table: Key Roles in the IT Change Management Process